 Pooran Chandra Pandey advises governments, private sector and UN agencies in Asia, Africa and Europe on sustainability, climate diplomacy and development cooperation.
 Founding CEO of a Berlin-based international think tank and contributor to international encyclopaedia by Springer Nature.
 Pandey serves as a member of the board of trustees, World Food Programme Trust for India, among others.
 He is also a British Chevening Scholar.

 Alan is a designer and sustainability is key to his designs, “not merely a tag” as he puts it.
 His team won British Fashions council’s Best Design Country Award in 2017 among the 29 participating countries.
 Alan is committed to showcasing the work of local designers as well as integrate the knowledge of the indigenous people of India into his work.

 Venkitesh is a writer and journalist.
-Presently, a Senior Associate Editor of Frontline (The Hindu group of publications).
+He is the Editor-in-Chief of The AIDEM.
+He was an Associate Editor with Frontline (The Hindu group of publications) for twenty years.
 Venkitesh has abiding interest in Indian classical music, dance, theatre, poetry, cinema and all things art.
 He promotes and supports artists, art organisations and activities.
 He consistently advocates with policy makers and governments to evolve policies benefiting artists and art communities.